 “Palimony” is not a true legal term the way that “alimony,” “spousal support” or “spousal maintenance” (all of which generally mean the same thing) are legal terms.
 A couple cannot technically create marital property or provide one of the partners with a right to alimony by agreement, because the rules regarding equitable property distribution and alimony apply only to couples who are ending a legal marriage or civil union.
 One partner can, however, voluntarily assume a contractual obligation to provide the other partner with property rights or future financial support.
 The contractual obligation to provide financial support is sometimes called “palimony” because it generally has a purpose similar to the purpose of alimony.

 For many years New Jersey law did not require a party to have a signed agreement to prove that an intimate partner had made a promise to provide financial compensation.
 This changed on January 18, 2010, when an amendment to the New Jersey “statute of frauds” went into effect.
 Since that date, only a written agreement that is signed after independent attorney consultations can be the basis of a valid palimony claim.
 In the 2014 case of Maeker v.
 Ross, the New Jersey Supreme Court clarified that the requirements of the statutory amendment are not retroactive.
 This means that if you have an agreement that is not in writing but predates the amendment, you may still be able to prove your claim in court.

 The law regarding palimony and cohabitation agreements is still evolving.
 Always be sure to consult an attorney for the most up-to-date legal advice.
-Call us to schedule a free initial consultation with an attorney to discuss palimony in New Jersey and to understand your situation (888) 888-0919.
+Call us to schedule an initial legal consultation with an attorney to discuss palimony in New Jersey and to understand your situation (888) 888-0919.